sachin-econ/Case_Study/README.md

 The complete data sets from the IMDB-WIKI project is large (272 GB).
 We use much smaller subsets of face-only data for our study.
 The image metadata stored in the MATLAB binary database was converted using SciPy and added to Pandas DataFrame after applying the below conditions.
 **face_score field** - Higher the better - started with a minimum value of 0.0 and skipped over records with a __face_score__ value of Inf.(no face) or where the image was missing.
 __second_face__ - Also skip records with second_face_score value(not equal to NaN).
-Please refer to 'function.py' in the GitHub link for age, gender, and age bucket calculation/definitions.
+Please refer to [function.py](https://github.com/sachin-econ/Case_Study/blob/main/functions.py) for age, gender, and age bucket calculation/definitions.
 We also remove duplicates and those records with ages below 0 or over 100.
 Key statics below: